 Reboots, Installations, and Updates

 Software maintenance includes updates.
-Hardware sometimes also requires additional apps.
+Digital signage hardware sometimes also requires additional apps.
 Usually, this doesn't take place on site for cost reasons, instead a user or user controls this in the Digital Signage CMS.
 Once the player receives the instructions, it forwards them to the Android launcher, which executes them.

 The special feature here is that these processes run confirmation-free (silently).
 This means that there are no dialog boxes with prompts that require manual confirmation.